rogeruiz/srht-writing/content/en/experience/ai.md

 My skills were specifically requested in order for the agency to fulfill their deliverables on-time.
-I worked in various different client-side build systems while also integrating the hundreds of HTML and Twig templates into a Laravel backend.
+I worked in various different client-side build systems while also integrating the hundreds of HTML and Twig templates. backend.

+This was a contractor-based role.
+I was contracted for 2 months to help with the launch of various front-end projects that integrated with the PHP Larvel framework.